KETSE/casebox/doc/source/admin/fields.rst

-Populated a field from users
+Populate a field from users
 ----------------------------

 You can have the field select from a dropdown or pop up window with values of users.